Elizabeth Thomas, Tad Cummins: The Latest On Missing Tennessee Teenager And Alleged Abductor

 The Background

-As the Nashville Tennessean reports, Cummins, 50, formerly a high school teacher, is believed to have abducted the 15-year-old Thomas, formerly a student of his, in March.
+As the Nashville Tennessean reported, Cummins, 50, formerly a high school teacher, is believed to have abducted the 15-year-old Thomas, formerly a student of his, in March.
 However, whether Thomas voluntarily left with Cummins, or she was forcibly abducted by him, remains unclear.
 The two had been caught previously having an inappropriate relationship; Cummins’ father claims that the teacher groomed and manipulated the teenage girl.

 Elizabeth was last heard from on Monday, March 13, after her sister dropped her off at a Shoney’s restaurant in Columbia, Tennessee, at about 7:45 a.m.
 Hours later, just after 3:00 p.m.
 Monday, surveillance camera footage showed Cummins pumping gas into his silver Nissan Rogue with Tennessee license plate of 976ZPT, at a gas station in Decatur, Alabama, about 80 miles away.